 - Contact and enrollment information.

 Consult the announcement and FAQs for more details.
-See also the Guidelines for Poster Submission and the Guidelines for Summary Report for tips on creating your poster and story map.
+See also the Guidelines for Summary Report for tips on creating your story map.

-Use the Survey123 form embedded below or available at https://arcg.is/0yrCy9.
+Applications are to be submitted through the ArcGIS Survey123 form linked below.
+The form will be available from December 5, 2025, to February 23, 2026.
 Please ensure you have all the required documents and that your story map is public before completing the form.

 Judging